 People generally notice their symptoms after several hours and feel better after they have left the building.
 This would be a clear indication that the symptoms are related to IAQ.

 Substances monitored for Temperature

-Average, maximum and minimum temperature will be measured during the IAQ monitoring.
+Average, maximum and minimum temperature will be measured during the Indoor Air Quality Testing.
 High temperatures can cause discomfort.

 Dust mite populations and fungal spores increase as humidity increases.
 Eye and respiratory problems increase at low humidity levels, which is a clear indoor air pollution aspect.

 Carbon Monoxide (CO)